jaslina/SpringBoot/README.md

 ## Steps to follow

-1. Download the intializer code from the https://start.spring.io website.
+1. Download the initializer code from the https://start.spring.io website.
 2. Write a class and mark it as a @RestController
 3. Write methods and annotate with @RequestMapping